FuriousGeorge19/W205-Course-Content/02-Working-with-Data/sync-slides.md

     FROM Customers

 ::: notes
-- Nearly all other sql implementations (and what students will see in the tutorial), end statements with a `;`
+- Nearly all other sql implementations (and what you will see in the tutorial), end statements with a `;`
 - BQ doesn't
 - btw, the CAPITALIZATION isn't necessary :)
 :::